guomics-lab/DDA-BERT/README.md

 The evaluation process typically requires around 20 minutes, depending on the number of spectra and the available GPU/CPU resources.

 **For the provided test dataset, the complete workflow—including database search, PSM rescoring, and protein inference—takes approximately 23.5 minutes when run on a single NVIDIA A100 (40GB) GPU with 20 CPU cores.**

+Currently, the tool supports only the .mzML format.
+However, the full source code is openly available and modifiable (see license for details), allowing users to adapt the tool to accommodate other data formats as needed.
+Future versions will gradually introduce direct compatibility with additional commonly used mass spectrometry formats, such as Sciex .wiff, Bruker .d, and other raw data types.

 ## Results
 Benchmarking results: https://zenodo.org/records/15923904